Porsche 911 review

 Driving a sports car usually involves making serious visibility sacrifices, but the 911 is surprisingly easy to see out of.

 Forward visibility is excellent, thanks to slim windscreen pillars.
-Those distinctive bulges around the tops of the headlights give you a clear idea of where the front wheels are, too, making the 911 easier to manoeuvre than the Jaguar F-Type and the Mercedes-AMG GT.
+Those distinctive bulges around the tops of the headlights give you a clear idea of where the front wheels are, too, making the 911 easier to manoeuvre than a Mercedes-AMG GT.

 Even rear visibility isn't too bad, thanks to a deep rear window allowing you to place the back of the car accurately when reversing.
 Plus, front and rear parking sensors come as standard, with a reversing camera fitted to the Turbo and Turbo S, and optional on lesser variants.